This document explains how to:

 Open/Amiga Files from the File menu in Amiga Forever, then in the resulting Explorer

-window select the "hdf" folder inside "Shared".
-(This will be
+window select the "hdf" folder inside "Shared", and use

 "C:\Users\Public\Documents\Amiga Files\Shared\hdf" or similar depending on